rytswd/gitopscon-na-2021/importer/with-third-party-helm/README.md

 ## Template and Generated Files

 `prod.yaml`, `staging.yaml`, `qa.yaml`, and `dev.yaml` are all template files, and they have a special marker `== importer-skip-update ==`.
-This means running `importer update` on those files would not actually update the file in place.
-This means these files are only used as a template, and you can use these files as a source file for `importer generate`.
+This means running `importer update` on those files would not actually update the file in place, and instead, you can use them as a source file for `importer generate`.

 This example uses these files with the following command: